AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

   Sep 25 23:40:19 ip-10-40-0-133 cloudxd: AviatrixLicsenseVPNUsers: users=2

-.. note:: There is a typo in some versions (as noted in above example) that incorrectly shows this entry as `AviatrixLicsenseVPNUsers` instead of `AviatrixLicenseVPNUsers`.
+.. note:: There is a typo in some versions (as noted in the above example) that incorrectly shows this entry as `AviatrixLicsenseVPNUsers` instead of `AviatrixLicenseVPNUsers`.

 AviatrixRule:
 --------------